Critical Illness Insurance:

 · Domestic care

-It’s for this reason people consider critical care insurance to help them meet their obligations and get the care they need — so they can focus on recovery instead of worrying about bills.
+It’s for this reason people consider critical illness insurance to help them meet their obligations and get the care they need — so they can focus on recovery instead of worrying about bills.

 Are you at risk?

 There’s no simple way to assess risk because many factors go into the equation, including lifestyle, family history, and the presence of certain health conditions.
 Take advantage of your health screenings to talk to your doctors and nurses about reducing your risk of developing a critical illness.

 It’s a great idea to talk with your insurance agent for help determining your “fit” for a critical illness plan and answering all of your questions.
 Find an agent today!

 Policy contains exclusions and limitations.
 See policy for complete details for policy features, benefits, options, rates, definitions, & limitations and exclusions.

 In the United States: Critical Illness policies underwritten by Combined Insurance Company of America (Chicago, IL) in all states, except New York.
 In New York, Critical Illness policies underwritten by Combined Life Insurance Company of New York (Latham, NY).
 Combined Insurance Company of America is not licensed and does not solicit business in New York.
 In Canada: Policies are underwritten by Combined Insurance Company of America.”